 As I grabbed my cigarettes, a fellow patron tapped me on the shoulder and said, “I think you are looking for Kabuki.”

 My first thought was to push the Good Samaritan into a Hostess Cupcake display case.
 Instead, I left the store, looked over to Wendy and Della and pointed to the pay phone (pre-cell phones).
 I quickly paged through the phone book (pre-internet) and dialed Buca’s number.
 The phone rang and rang until a hurried voice answered, “Bucadibeppopleasehold—”

 I lit a cigarette and almost coughed a lung into the receiver.
 I put the cigarette out and waited but, something was wrong.
 Holds like this never have a happy ending.
 The person on the other end was never coming back.

 I slammed down the receiver and almost dislocated my shoulder.
 I quickly turned to see Wendy and Della aghast.
-I pulled myself together for I didn’t want Della to see one of her relations caught in an emotional meltdown (especially on an empty stomach).
-So, I casually sauntered back to the car.
+So, I pulled myself together for I didn’t want Della to see one of her relations caught in the middle of an emotional meltdown (especially on an empty stomach).

 WENDY: Do you know where Buca is?